venkata-pavani/SQLCheatSheet/CaseStudies/readme.md

 12. SQL ROW FUNCTIONS EXAMPLES
 13. LEAST AND GREATEST functions
-14. CTE and SUB QUERY in one query User Converted First Touch Attribution 15.Longest Winning Streak Calculation on a table -- two sub queries and rank functions
+14. CTE and SUB QUERY in one query User Converted First Touch Attribution
+15. Longest Winning Streak Calculation on a table -- two sub queries and rank functions
 16. Importance of COALESCE function